-- Dropout is a regularisation techniques for avoiding overfitting in deep learning, - ▶ It is based on removing (dropping) units in neural networks. - Practically, it consists in randomly select a randomly fraction of inputs to 0 (0.2 in the example) at each update during training time.
+- Dropout is a regularisation techniques for avoiding overfitting in deep learning. - ▶ It is based on removing (dropping) units in neural networks. - Practically, it consists in randomly select a fraction of inputs and set them to 0 (0.2 in the example) at each update during training time.